 Working with the Commonwealth

-Serious has produced major projects across the Commonwealth; in Barbados, Ghana, South Africa, Swaziland, as well as presenting a wealth of artists from Commonwealth countries or with Commonwealth backgrounds in events throughout the UK.
+Over the last 16 years, Serious has produced major projects across the Commonwealth; in Barbados, Ghana, South Africa, Swaziland, as well as presenting a wealth of artists from Commonwealth countries or with Commonwealth backgrounds in events throughout the UK.

-UK Projects include:
+UK projects include:

-- Commonwealth Week.
-Serious delivered programmes and projects to celebrate Commonwealth Week for several years
+Commonwealth Week - Serious delivered programmes and projects to celebrate Commonwealth Week for several years

 Manchester Commonwealth Games - Serious were the producers of On Track – a UK-wide tour led by Courtney Pine to mark the lead up to 2002 Commonwealth Games in Manchester.
 2,500 young people across the country experienced the event as part of our workshop and audience development schemes.